harrelfe/blogd/content/post/powilcoxon.markdown

 For background and references for the PO model see [this](https://hbiostat.org/bib/po).

 In this report I go a step further and repeat the simulations done for the first blog article (but with more repetitions and many more conditions) and stratify the results by the degree of non-proportional odds exhibited in each random sample.
 Random trials were simulated for sample sizes 20, 25, 30, 40, 50, 60, …, 100, 150, 200, 500, 1000.
 For each trial, 0:1 group assignments were generated such that the number of subjects in the first treatment group is `\(n \times u\)` rounded to the nearest integer, where `\(u\)` is a random uniform value between `\(\frac{1}{3}\)` and `\(\frac{2}{3}\)` .
-Ordinal responses Y were generated in four ways by using all combinations of the following two aspects:
+Ordinal responses Y were generated in five ways by using combinations of the following two aspects:

 -   More continuous vs. more discrete Y
     -   sampling with replacement from the integers 1 to n for the current sample size n